jansroka/joplin-css/README.md

 # My Joplin CSS

+**Archive Note:** I was testing and playing with Joplin in H1/2023 and found it to be a very interesting project.
+So much that I started customizing it with my own CSS (this repo).
+It however lacked quite a few features that I needed, thus I switched back to my previous note taking app and archived this repo.

 This repo contains the CSS that I use to customize how [Joplin Desktop](https://joplinapp.org/) on OSX looks.
 The default is a a bit, well, meh to my eyes.

 ## How to set up